samuelhe52/Blog/src/content/posts/en/swift-api-client-part-2.md

 - Unify everything under a single `MyServiceClient`.
 - Verify our logic with both unit and integration tests.

 This layered architecture might seem like a lot of boilerplate for a small app, but it pays dividends as your project grows.
-By separating *how* a request is sent and *how* the request is handled from *what* the request is, you gain the flexibility to swap out networking stacks, mock responses for testing, and add new endpoints with minimal friction.
+By separating *how* a request is sent/handled from *what* the request is, you gain the flexibility to swap out networking stacks, mock responses for testing, and add new endpoints with minimal effort.

 I hope this series can be a source of inspiration for building your own Swift API clients.
 Happy coding!